argodev/studies/ot_survey/OT_Class_09_Manuscript.md

 # Transition

 Does history have meaning?
 If it does, how do we learn its lessons?
-Last week ago, we walked through almost 400 years of history in the books of 1-2 Kings.
+Last week we walked through almost 400 years of history in the books of 1-2 Kings.
 Well, the prophets are God’s commentary on that history.
 Both the history they’ve seen, and the history that’s yet to come.
 So as we continue on with the prophets over the next several weeks, our goal will be to unravel the meaning of the history we looked at in Kings.

 In fact, go ahead and turn to the table of contents in your Bible.
 Do you see where Isaiah is?
 From Isaiah on, are what are called The Prophets.
 The Prophets, in turn are divided into two sections.
 The Major Prophets consist of Isaiah through Daniel.
 And the Minor Prophets, which we begin studying now, are Hosea through Malachi.
 Now, the reason some are called “Major” and some are called “Minor” is simply because the Major Prophets are, generally speaking, longer and the Minor ones shorter.
 So short, in fact, that the Minor Prophets were traditionally placed together on a single scroll, referred to as one book, called “The Book of the Twelve.”